Code-Institute-Submissions/Interactive-Frontend-Development-4/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

 ## Deployment
-I deployed my site to Github pages directly from the master branch.
-The deployed site will update automatically upon new commits to said branch.
+I deployed my site to Github pages directly from the master branch. [steps i done to upload it] The deployed site will update automatically upon new commits to said branch.
 In order for the site to deploy correctly on GitHub pages, the landing page has been named index.html.
 To run locally, you can clone this repository directly into the editor of your choice by pasting "git clone https://github.com/alexrem1/Interactive-Frontend_Development.git" into your terminal.
 To cut ties with this GitHub repository, type "git remote rm origin" into the terminal.

 ## Credits
 Content: All content from my project was produced by except from
-- FAQ: Copyright (c) 2020 by <a href="https://codepen.io/moso/pen/vKGxMx">Morten Sørensen</a>
+- The frequenly asked question design: <a href="https://codepen.io/moso/pen/vKGxMx">Morten Sørensen</a>
-- Statistics Data converted into filtered UK data:<a href="https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases">ECDC</a>
+- Statistics Data converted into filtered UK data <a href="https://www.ecdc.europa.eu/en/geographical-distribution-2019-ncov-cases">ECDC</a>
-- Part of the questionnaire: Copyright (c) 2020 by <a href="https://codepen.io/amyfu/pen/oLChg">Amy</a>
+- Questionnaire design and Javascript: <a href="https://codepen.io/amyfu/pen/oLChg">Amy</a>
 - <a href="https://www.youtube.com/watch?v=V9CY0F4Wc7M">Scroll event</a>
 - <a href="https://youtu.be/y9nlfqT4s9s?t=1025">Smooth scroll JQuery</a>

-Media: the logo created for use in this site was obtained from <a href="https://www.freelogodesign.org/"</a>
+Media: the logo created for use in this site was obtained from <a href="https://www.freelogodesign.org/">here.</a>

 ## Acknowledgements
 I received some inspiration for this project from the NHS 111.